-We were on strike for six days, but honestly it felt like a month.
-I have never been more emotionally and physically exhausted than during this historic teachers’ strike (the first in 30 years).
+We had been on strike for six days, but honestly it felt like a month.
+I’ve never been more emotionally and physically exhausted than during this historic LAUSD teachers’ strike (the first in 30 years).
 You would think it would have been when my twins were born or even when we had our third little one, but no it was six days of being on strike.

-From Monday, January 14 — the start of the strike, to Tuesday, January 22 when it came to a close, we had a packed schedule of events.
+From Monday, January 14 — the start of the strike, to Tuesday, January 22 when it had come to a close, we had a packed schedule of events.
 Our union is organized.
 From the first day to the last day, they were prepared for this strike.
 We marched from City Hall to Los Angeles Unified School District (LAUSD) Headquarters, we rallied in front of Charter Schools Headquarters, and we held midday rallies at our local high schools — collectively we all followed a “strike daily schedule.”
 Picket lines started at 7am and our days ended with 2:30pm leafleting and talking with parents.
 We did this every day for six days, four of which it poured heavy rain.
-I secretly hoped that it would make people feel a little more empathetic to our cause.
+I had secretly hoped that it would make people feel a little more empathetic to our cause.
 Who doesn’t feel bad for teachers on strike standing out in the rain picketing?
-One hundred percent of people we spoke to were in support of us, but so many of them didn’t really have an understanding of what we were fighting for.

 On one of the days, I went into a Starbucks in my red poncho (#RedForEd = wearing red to support the public education movement) to get a little break from the rain and warm up.
 While there, someone approached me and asked “what are you striking for?”
 I really wanted to say “This is day three — do you not watch, listen or read anything happening in the news?!”
 But instead I said this…